American Literary Essays1960 |

 Página 80

-... appearance in the eyes of Miss Read than I had done when she first happened to see me eating my roll in the street ... appeared first in the NORTH AMERICAN REVIEW in July , 1895 , but has been reprinted often and read with delight ever ...
+... appearance in the eyes of Miss Read than I had done when she first happened to see me eating my roll in the ... appeared first in the NORTH AMERICAN REVIEW in July , 1895 , but has been reprinted often and read with delight ever ...

-... appearance in the eyes of Miss Read than I had done when she first happened to see me eating my roll in the street ... appeared first in the NORTH AMERICAN REVIEW in July , 1895 , but has been reprinted often and read with delight ever ...
+... appearance in the eyes of Miss Read than I had done when she first happened to see me eating my roll in the ... appeared first in the NORTH AMERICAN REVIEW in July , 1895 , but has been reprinted often and read with delight ever ...

 Página 163

 ... appearance which he describes .
 He is a beholder of ideas and an utterer of the necessary and causal .
-For we do not ... appeared to be a music - box of deli- cate tunes and rhythms , and whose skill and command of language we could not ...
+For we ... appeared to be a music - box of deli- cate tunes and rhythms , and whose skill and command of language we could not ...

 ... appearance which he describes .
 He is a beholder of ideas and an utterer of the necessary and causal .
-For we do not ... appeared to be a music - box of deli- cate tunes and rhythms , and whose skill and command of language we could not ...
+For we ... appeared to be a music - box of deli- cate tunes and rhythms , and whose skill and command of language we could not ...

 Página 172